ntzrmtthihu777/dotfiles/README.md

 # i3wm config
-**This config currently has my resolution (for a compton trick), direct path to my wallpaper and other such thing in it.
+**This config currently has my resolution (for a compton trick), direct path to my wallpaper and other such things in it.
 These need to be edited before use!**

 Uses:
 * [termite](https://github.com/thestinger/termite) as terminal emulator